keleshev/keleshev.com/composable-error-handling-in-ocaml.md

  * **Concern separation**.
 Happy path and error handling can be separated.
  * **Error contract**.
 Polymorphic variant type reflects the relevant error cases.
  * **Distinguishable errors**.
 We can pattern-match to distinguish errors.
  * **Exhaustiveness checking**.
-When the called function gets an additional error case the compiler will show all the call sites that need to be updated.
+When the called function gets an additional error case, the compiler will show all the call sites that need to be updated.

 There are no downsides to this approach that I can think of.
 However, it is